PhilipCoder/WillCoreRequests/README.md

 If you have a .NET core WebAPI project and if you are tired of typing out AJAX request after request, WillCore.Requests is the framework that will brighten your day.

+> It is like adding a WCF service reference to your JavaScript.
+But for WebAPI.

 ---

 ## Features